pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

 1. Click **Add new** on the **Monitors** tab (default) and enter the details for the URL you want to monitor.

 1. Select the locations you wish to check the site from.
-We recommend picking locations that correspond to your site's visitors to reduce the risk of false-positives due to long-distance networking issues.
+We recommend picking locations that correspond to your site's visitors to reduce the risk of false positives due to long-distance networking issues.

 1. Set the frequency for checks.
 We suggest 5 minutes.